 - It is the UN’s pivotal platform for reflection, debate, and innovative thinking on sustainable development.

 - The ECOSOC has 54 members that are elected by the General Assembly.

 - Voting is by a simple majority and each member has one vote in the ECOSOC.

-- The work of the UN’s specialised agencies like the FAO, the UNESCO, the UNICEF, the ILO, etc. are coordinated by the ECOSOC.
+- The work of the UN’s specialized agencies like the FAO, UNESCO, UNICEF, the ILO, etc. are coordinated by the ECOSOC.

 - The ECOSOC presidency is for one year, and it is headquartered in New York.